BenJeau/arduino-tp-link-smart-plugs/README.md

 You will get another JSON response from the server.
 Here what we are looking for if the value of "appServerURL" (which is the end point URL) and all of the values of "deviceId" in the list of "deviceList".
 In order to identify the device, in the same list element, you will see "alias" which has the name of the smart plug.

-Afterwards, you only need to change XXXXXXXXXX in the code with XXXXXXXXXXXXXX.
+Afterwards, you only need to change XXXXXXXXXXXX in the code with XXXXXXXXXXXX in the XXXXXXXXXXXX file.
 Eventually this process will be a little more automated once I learn more how to do and handle POST requests in Python.

+### Arduino File
+For the arduino, I'm using a joystick connected to X pin for the power, X pin for the ground, and X pin for the communication and data transfer.
+You can change this as you which in the arduino file.

+## Launch
+Once everything is correctly setup, load the arduino script on the arduino, connect the arduino to a system connected to the Internet, such as a Raspberry Pi or anything else, launch the Python script on that system, and should be able to control your TP-Link Smart Wi-Fi Plug!